Disclaimer: I do not own Harry Potter.

 "It's not like you're good with pets!"
-Terry protested as his sleep-deprived mind conjured imaginary scenarios of rat turning into a man and killing everyone.
-"The only reason Hedwig is still alive because she might be an extraterrestrial being of higher intelligence and has more common sense than whole Gryffindor house combined."
+Terry protested as his sleep-deprived mind conjured imaginary scenarios of the rat turning into a man and killing everyone.
+"The only reason Hedwig is still alive is because she might be an extraterrestrial being of higher intelligence and has more common sense than the whole Gryffindor house combined."

 Harry could only blink at the accusation.
 He still couldn't figure out whether he should be insulted or proud on his owl's behalf.
 Who knew a paranoid Terry was so much fun?

 "It's not like you have a pet to have any idea about these things," Harry pointed out.

 Terry instantly sunk into depression and gathered his blankets in his hands.
 "I told mum that others will pick on me if I didn't get a pet!"

 "Nobody's picking on you, Terry," Harry sighed as Terry began to walk out of the room.

 "This is discrimination!"
 Terry gave a final shout as he slammed the door close.

 "Hmph, kids these days," Harry shook his head in a disturbingly McGonagall way.

 As Harry was contemplating how he should apologize to Terry once this escapade came to an end, Remus cautiously levitated Harry's trunk and placed it on the floor before them.
 Sharing a look, the professor and the student crouched down in front of it, with Harry across Remus on the other side of the trunk.